kiaraarose/rfcs/rfcs/web_extensions.md

 * `message` (string, optional) – A message describing the assertion.

 **`browser.test.runTests(tests)`**
 Queues an array of individual test functions to run, executes them serially, and returns a promise.
 The promise is rejected if one of the tests fails; otherwise, it resolves.
 A test will fail if an assertion fails or if an unexpected error is thrown.
 All test functions passed into the array will run, even if a previous test failed.
-After the returned promise is settled, method can be called again to run additional tests.
-Calliong it while test are still running throws or returns a rejected promise.
+After the returned promise is settled, the method can be called again to run additional tests.
+Calling it while test are still running throws or returns a rejected promise.

 **Parameters**